Planning a birding trip to SE Arizona?

 Recommended Online Birding Retailers

-The biggest advance in birding in decades, I use this app in the field many times per day.
+The entire Sibley guide, plus the most comprehensive songs and calls, in your pocket at all times!
+This is the biggest advance in birding in decades.
+I use this app in the field many times per day.
 Outstanding and HIGHLY recommended!
-Also available for iPhone.

 Published in 2010, this is a fantastic photographic field guide covering all the birds you’re likely to see in SE Arizona.
 I can’t recommend it highly enough, especially as more than 20 of my own photos have been used! 😀